Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Physical Enrichment

-Movement that feels good for your dog’s body — not just long walks, but stretching, climbing, balance, and safe ways to use their body naturally.
+Movement that feels good in your dog’s body — climbing, balancing, stretching, and natural movement.

 Social Enrichment